A proposed bill in Florida would ban dogs from hanging their heads out of car windows

 Sales of pet rabbits would also get an overhaul.
 They would not be permitted to be sold on any streets, flea markets or open-air venues, or during the months of March and April.
 Violations would be considered second degree misdemeanors under the bill.

 Finally, the bill would establish a registry for people convicted of animal abuse.
-Registrants would have their social security numbers and driver's license numbers published, and remain on the list for three years after a first misdemeanor offense, five years after a first felony offense and 10 years after any further offenses.
+Registrants would remain on the list for three years after a first misdemeanor offense, five years after a first felony offense and 10 years after any further offenses.

 Registrants also would not be allowed to own or work with animals.